Montana/mcp-travis/README.md

 <img width="527" height="294" alt="Screenshot 2025-10-27 at 12 03 24 PM" src="https://github.com/user-attachments/assets/c165cf07-e0f5-4d1b-97b5-1beb637fb9d7" />

 Below I'll explain more about what you can do with the Travis MCP server.

+## Quick Examples

+Here are some things you can ask Claude with this MCP server:

+- **"Show me the logs for Travis build 276783990"** - View complete build logs
+- **"Trigger a build for travis-ci/travis-web on branch deploy_2025.11.10"** - Start a new build
+- **"What's the Travis CI status for the rails organization?"** - Get org statistics
+- **"Is Travis CI down?"** - Check service operational status
+- **"Restart build 276783990"** - Restart a failed build
+- **"Cancel build 276783990"** - Stop a running build
+- **"Get job details for build 276783990"** - See individual job configurations

 ## Features